SPDR S&P Metals & Mining ETF (NYSEARCA:XME) Sees Strong Trading Volume

-SPDR S&P Metals & Mining ETF (NYSEARCA:XME – Get Rating) shares saw an uptick in trading volume on Tuesday .
-263,464 shares were traded during mid-day trading, a decline of 96% from the previous session’s volume of 6,862,435 shares.The stock last traded at $60.48 and had previously closed at $60.91.
+SPDR S&P Metals & Mining ETF (NYSEARCA:XME – Get Rating) shares saw strong trading volume on Monday .
+164,932 shares were traded during trading, a decline of 98% from the previous session’s volume of 6,704,922 shares.The stock last traded at $61.19 and had previously closed at $63.33.

-Several institutional investors and hedge funds have recently added to or reduced their stakes in the company.
-Steward Partners Investment Advisory LLC increased its position in shares of SPDR S&P Metals & Mining ETF by 1.9% during the fourth quarter.
-Steward Partners Investment Advisory LLC now owns 11,865 shares of the exchange traded fund’s stock valued at $531,000 after purchasing an additional 225 shares during the period.
-Pekin Hardy Strauss Inc. grew its position in SPDR S&P Metals & Mining ETF by 0.8% in the third quarter.
-Pekin Hardy Strauss Inc. now owns 30,245 shares of the exchange traded fund’s stock valued at $1,262,000 after acquiring an additional 250 shares during the period.
-Ancora Advisors LLC grew its position in SPDR S&P Metals & Mining ETF by 14.9% in the third quarter.
-Ancora Advisors LLC now owns 2,054 shares of the exchange traded fund’s stock valued at $86,000 after acquiring an additional 266 shares during the period.
-Stratos Wealth Partners LTD. grew its position in SPDR S&P Metals & Mining ETF by 3.2% in the third quarter.
-Stratos Wealth Partners LTD. now owns 11,652 shares of the exchange traded fund’s stock valued at $486,000 after acquiring an additional 357 shares during the period.
-Finally, Kestra Advisory Services LLC grew its position in SPDR S&P Metals & Mining ETF by 0.4% in the fourth quarter.
-Kestra Advisory Services LLC now owns 89,321 shares of the exchange traded fund’s stock valued at $4,000,000 after acquiring an additional 374 shares during the period.
+A number of large investors have recently bought and sold shares of the business.
+Morgan Stanley boosted its holdings in SPDR S&P Metals & Mining ETF by 194.5% in the 2nd quarter.
+Morgan Stanley now owns 5,809,501 shares of the exchange traded fund’s stock valued at $250,157,000 after purchasing an additional 3,836,995 shares during the last quarter.
+Goldman Sachs Group Inc. raised its stake in shares of SPDR S&P Metals & Mining ETF by 47.9% in the 3rd quarter.
+Goldman Sachs Group Inc. now owns 5,196,741 shares of the exchange traded fund’s stock valued at $216,911,000 after acquiring an additional 1,683,774 shares during the period.
+Bank of America Corp DE raised its stake in shares of SPDR S&P Metals & Mining ETF by 213.2% in the 2nd quarter.
+Bank of America Corp DE now owns 3,387,777 shares of the exchange traded fund’s stock valued at $145,877,000 after acquiring an additional 2,306,103 shares during the period.
+Bessemer Group Inc. raised its stake in shares of SPDR S&P Metals & Mining ETF by 141.9% in the 4th quarter.
+Bessemer Group Inc. now owns 3,264,986 shares of the exchange traded fund’s stock valued at $146,206,000 after acquiring an additional 1,914,986 shares during the period.
+Finally, Migdal Insurance & Financial Holdings Ltd. purchased a new stake in shares of SPDR S&P Metals & Mining ETF in the 4th quarter valued at approximately $71,835,000.

 SPDR S&P Metals & Mining ETF (the Fund) seeks to replicate as closely as possible the performance of the S&P Metals & Mining Select Industry Index (the Index).
 The Index is an equal weighted market cap index.
 The Index represents the metals and mining sub-industry portion of the S&P Total Market Index.